snowplow/data-models/README.md

 # Try Snowplow

-This repo contains data models which are relevant to users who already have a full Snowplow pipeline running (which can be done Open Source or via our [Snowplow Insights](https://snowplowanalytics.com/snowplow-insights/) service).
+This repo contains data models which are relevant to users who already have a full Snowplow pipeline running (which can be done Open Source or via [Snowplow BDP](https://snowplowanalytics.com/snowplow-bdp/)).

 If you don't have a pipeline yet, you might be interested in finding out what Snowplow can do by setting up [Try Snowplow](https://try.snowplowanalytics.com/?utm_source=github&utm_medium=post&utm_campaign=try-snowplow).